Danam Nagender

 Danam Nagender (born 9 August 1964) is an Indian politician and Member of the Legislative Assembly from Khairatabad Assembly Constituency, Hyderabad, Telangana, India.
 He left (BRS) Telangana Rashtra Samithi and joined Indian National Congress party in March, 2024.
 He was the Senior Leader of Congress Party in Hyderabad.
 He was also Minister for Labour, Employment, Training & Factories, Industrial Training Institutes & Health in United Andhra Pradesh.
 He had represented the Indian National Congress party.
 Nagender won his seat in the 2009 Andhra Pradesh State Assembly Elections.
 He lost it in the 2014 assembly elections.
 He resigned from Congress party on 23 June 2018, joined Telangana Rashtra Samithi and won from Khairatabad in general election Dec.
 2018.
 He joined Congress party in 2024.

+Electoral history

+The following is the detailed electoral record of Danam Nagender in various Legislative Assembly and Lok Sabha elections: